pheggeseth/Punch-Out/README.md

 Features that you would like to add at some point in the future.

-- [ ] edit project name in project table
+- [x] edit project name in project table
+  - [x] double-click cell to edit name
+    - [x] save and cancel buttons
 - [ ] sort entries by columns, ascending or descending
 - [ ] prevent user for creating a time entry that overlaps with an existing one
 - [ ] Reports View